-In North Carolina, the consequences of a DWI conviction depend on many factors, including how many prior convictions you have.
+In North Carolina, the consequences of a driving while impaired (DWI) conviction depend on many factors, including how many prior convictions you have.
 This article covers how North Carolina law defines DWI and the penalties you'll face in various circumstances.

-North Carolina prohibits the operation of a motor vehicle on any highway or public place:
+North Carolina prohibits driving a motor vehicle on any highway or public place:

 Driving under the influence is usually referred to as "driving while impaired" or "DWI."

-North Carolina has extended the term "operation" to include having "actual physical control" of the vehicle.
-So, depending on the specific circumstances, a driver can be convicted of a DWI without the vehicle actually being in motion.
+North Carolina has extended the term "driving" to include having "actual physical control" of a vehicle.
+So, depending on the specific circumstances, a driver can be convicted of a DWI without the vehicle being in motion.
+(State v.
+Mabe, 355 S.E.2d 186 (N.C.
+App.
+1987).)

-A North Carolina driver is considered to be under the influence if the ingested substance has caused appreciable impairment to the driver's faculties.
+A North Carolina driver is considered to be under the influence if the ingested substance has caused appreciable impairment to the driver's bodily or mental faculties.
+(State v.
+Norton, 712 S.E.2d 387 (N.C.
+App.
+2011).)

 The basic and "minimum" penalties for a DWI conviction are provided below.
 However, North Carolina's sentencing procedures for impaired driving convictions are complex.
 There are five levels (with five being the least severe).